Grading Syllabus | Taekwondo4Fitness | Martial Arts

 • Self-defence (dodging hand attacks, grabbing yourself and holding on

-• Theory (Korean and German names for the techniques and exercises shown, the right to self-defence and the intellectual background of TKD
+• Theory (Korean and English/German names for the techniques and exercises shown, the right to self-defence and the intellectual background of TKD

 7th Kup (yellow-green belt)